 Matthew S. Miner served as Staff Director to the Senate Judiciary Committee and, at an earlier point, Majority Chief Counsel for Crime, Terrorism, and Oversight to the same committee.
 He also served as counsel to the Senate Permanent Subcommittee on Investigations.

 Timothy P. Lynch, senior director of our Washington Strategic Government Relations and Counseling Practice, provides advice and counseling to clients on government relations and public policy issues and is responsible for directing all activities of the practice, including the strategic and operational functions.

-Our Environmental Practice is anchored by a team of high-level United States government agency alumni and veteran environmental lawyers who deliver customized counseling on compliance, strategic policy, government relations, risk avoidance, crisis management, and litigation matters.
+Our Environmental Practice is anchored by a team of high-level U.S. government agency alumni and veteran environmental lawyers, who deliver customized counseling on compliance, strategic policy, government relations, risk avoidance, crisis management, and litigation matters.
 We provide global corporations with guidance in environmental enforcement actions, in civil or criminal matters involving current operations or legacy environmental issues, in transactions, on securing permits and government approvals, and on strategies and challenges related to climate change.

 Ronald J. Tenpas has served as Assistant Attorney General, DOJ Environment and Natural Resources Division; Associate Deputy Attorney General; U.S. Attorney, Southern District of Illinois; and Assistant U.S. Attorney, District of Maryland and Middle District of Florida.

 Michael W. Steinberg served as Assistant Chief of the Environmental Defense Section at the DOJ, where he supervised and handled litigation against the EPA under all of the federal environmental statutes.